sardana-org/sardana/doc/source/devel/api/sardana/macroserver/macros.rst

     The step size is (start_pos-final_pos)/nr_interv.
 The number of data points collected will be nr_interv+1.
 Count time is given by time which if positive, specifies seconds and if negative, specifies monitor counts.

+.. class:: hkl.br

+    Move the diffractometer to the reciprocal space coordinates given by H, K and L. If a fourth parameter is given, the combination of angles to be set is the correspondig to the given index.
+The index of the angles combinations are then changed.

+.. class:: hkl.ca

+    Calculate motor positions for given H K L according to the current operation mode (trajectory 0).

+.. class:: hkl.caa

+    Calculate motor positions for given H K L according to the current operation mode (all trajectories).

+.. class:: hkl.ci

+    Calculate hkl for given angle values.

 .. class:: demo.clear_sar_demo

     Undoes changes done with sar_demo